ChenZhongPu/data-structure-swufe/book/src/stack_queue/stack_python.md

 Note that the time complexity of `push()` and `pop()` is *amortized*.
 Roughly speaking, it means \\(O(1)\\) happens most of time, but it may have a larger time complexity only once a while[^resize]; and on average, the worst complexity is still  \\(O(1)\\).

 ## Application (1): matching parentheses
 In this subsection, we explore an application of stacks by considering matching parentheses in arithmetic expressions.
 Here we assume that only parentheses `()`, braces `{}`, and brackets `[]` are allowed.
+This application is also found at [leetcode](https://leetcode.com/problems/valid-parentheses/).

 Clearly, each opening symbol must match its corresponding closing symbol.
 For example: